Highlight

 Warehouse and Manufacturing Automation

-Swarm robotics is gaining traction in logistics and fulfillment centers, allowing for a fleet of small robots to work together to move packages, manage inventory, and maximize space rather than relying on one large industrial robot.
-If one robot goes offline, the others will continue without disruption, which can improve resilience and uptime.
-Companies trying this approach also find that it is scalable: if you need more capacity, simply add more robots to the swarm.
+Swarm robotics is gaining traction in logistics and fulfillment centers, enabling a fleet of small robots to work together to move packages, manage inventory, and maximize space, rather than relying on a single large industrial robot.
+If one robot goes offline, the others will continue without disruption, thereby improving resilience and uptime.
+Companies that try this approach also find it scalable: if you need more capacity, add more robots to the swarm.

 Agriculture

 In India and other agrarian economies, swarm drones and ground robots are being designed to monitor crops, plant seeds, and apply fertilizers with precision.
-Swarms can cover large fields without the requirement that farmers manage each unit.
+Swarms can cover large fields without requiring farmers to manage each unit.
 What is more, for smallholders, decentralized systems mean cheaper and a fleet of less expensive cooperative robots rather than a single expensive machine.

 Disaster response and search and rescue

-Swarm robots can be deployed to map debris, find survivors, or track gas leaks when a building collapses or becomes hazardous for humans.
-Researchers at the Indian Institute of Science and IITs are developing small robots that can swim through rubble and share real-time information, enabling emergency personnel to plan a course of action without having to set foot in a dangerous area.
+Swarm robots can be deployed to map debris, find survivors, or track gas leaks after a building collapse or when a building becomes hazardous to humans.
+Researchers at the Indian Institute of Science and IITs are developing small robots that can swim through rubble and share real-time information, enabling emergency personnel to plan a course of action without setting foot in a dangerous area.

 Environmental monitoring